 Whilst in Kawangare Laura lived with Pastor George and Pastor Regina and their family.
-They run an orphanage by the name of Grace’s Care Centre, they provide a home for 50 – 60 children, as well as a school for the orphans and other deprived children living in the surrounding slum known by Lighthouse Grace Academy.
+They run an orphanage by the name of Grace’s Care Centre, providing a home for 50 – 60 children, as well as a school for the orphans and other deprived children living in the surrounding slum known by Lighthouse Grace Academy.
 The orphaned children sleep 2/3 per mattress on bunk beds 3 stories high.
 The rooms are small but have proved lifesaving for many of the children who would otherwise have no home food or education and destined for a life on the streets of Nairobi.

-Laura returned home and since 2009 she has raised over £50,000 and has been returning to Kenya with money to ensure it is used on the projects it has been intended for.
-The money has all and will continue to be spent on the projects (all flights and other costs are self funded by the volunteers going) and it is never directly handed over, it is used to buy materials ect for projects.
+Laura returned home and since 2009 she has raised over £50,000 and has regularly returned to Kenya with the funds to ensure it is used on the projects it has been intended for.
+All the money has and will continue to be spent on the projects (all flights and other costs are self funded by the volunteers going), it is used to directly buy materials, services etc for projects.
 Some of the projects which have been completed at Wema include; buying and importing an ultra sound and probes from China, floor and wall tiling, painting and putting privacy curtains in the entire clinic to help reduce infection and improve privacy, installing a well for running water and a septic tank for toilets and sinks, putting vents in the Dr’s room and waiting room, sourcing a new incinerator and a new maternity bed.
 This year the kitchen and dormitories at Grace’s Care Centre (an orphanage/school) were painted throughout, new ceilings have been put in the dormitories and the orphaned children have been treated to a pizza night.
 In Kisii this year Laura led a team of volunteers from the UK to provide free medical testing, assessment and treatment for over 5000 people within 6 days at Kisii medical camp which was an initiative by Laura/Patchworking Against Poverty.
 During the camp 5 orphans were re-homed and a sponsorship programme has been put into place to ensure their safety, well being and education over the coming years.

-Support has been overwhelming, so much so Laura had to form Patchworking Against Poverty as a UK registered charity on 19th November 2012, our registered charity number is 1149806.
+Support has been overwhelming, so much so Laura founded Patchworking Against Poverty as a UK registered charity on 19th November 2012, our registered charity number is 1149806.

 Where we work